shredware/blog/content/meet-our-team-mark.md

 generation Electronic Health Record system rooted in semantics (first order description logics) for the University at Buffalo School of Dental Medicine.
-We dynamically compiled a per-user specific Javascript bundle delivered as a HTML5 client which securely connected via TLS to a Java Virtual Machine based application server.
+We dynamically compiled a per-user specific JavaScript bundle delivered as a HTML5 client which securely connected via TLS to a Java Virtual Machine based application server.
 I also work on various open source projects, the most prominent being Armed Bear Common Lisp, a language implementation that runs on a Java